UniversallyRy/scoreChecker/README.md

 ## About

-React native app created with Expo and styled with react-native-elements.
+React native app created with Expo and styled with native-base.
 Made for my friends, and I, to keep up with the NBA.
 Feel free to use and take anything for your own sports app.:thumbsup::thumbsup:

 Only previewed/used in Expo, so no idea on how the NBA api handles in production.
 Paths sometimes change due to official API changes/bugs.